Tier 2 (General) visas UK

 - voluntary work; and

-- Applicant can study provided this does not interfere with the job they have been sponsored to do.
+- The applicant can study, provided this does not interfere with the job they have been sponsored to do.

 - When Resident Labour Market Test is exempted?v

-The resident labour market test does not apply if:
+The resident labour market test under the Tier 2 (General) visa does not apply if:

-- The job offer is in a supernumerary research position where applicant have been issued a scientific research Award or Fellowship; or
+- The job offer is in a supernumerary research position where applicant has been issued a scientific research Award or Fellowship; or

 - The job offer is to continue working as a Doctor or Dentist in training; or